 My third tip is to always carry multiple credit cards in addition to Korean currency.
 Korea is a wired country so credit cards are taken everywhere, even in taxicabs.
 In Seoul, every taxi takes credit cards—which is not necessarily the case elsewhere.
 One problem we experienced is that taxicabs that do take credit cards may not take all cards so I recommend travelers carry at least two credit cards from different issuing banks.
 We took two MasterCard credit cards which worked out fine for us.
-I don’t use Amex so I don’t know if it will be accepted.
+I don’t use Amex so I don’t know if those will be accepted.
 Also, outside of Seoul, many cabs hesitate to take credit cards for short rides so always have some Korean Won ready.
 You’ll also need cash if you want to purchase from street vendors or in the markets.

 The first impression we received was on our arrival at Incheon.
 On our last trip, there were only a handful of people in front of us in the immigration line.
 This time there seemed like hundreds in line.
 It was obvious that many were from diverse countries of origin; I noticed passports from China and Australia for example.
 Last time, we got threw immigration in minutes, this time it seemed like an hour.